oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 creating a new fork --> upstream PR just perpetuates the problem.
 So deleting and recreating the fork may still be a cleaner approach.

-# Annex C: GitHub- / Markdown-Based Process & Procedures
+# Appendix C: GitHub- / Markdown-Based Process & Procedures

 > This section is currently incomplete